 How do you Gift Experiences?

-Gifting experiences might be a bit different than giving gifts – at least it took us a few years to adjust our children to not getting things but instead getting an experience.
+It’s a transition – at least it took us a few years to adjust our children to not getting things but instead going somewhere.

-In our family we have chosen to give experiences instead of material gifts and it has worked well over the years.
-I want to say this has been a choice we made at least 5 years ago.. if not more?
-Of course, it’s a challenge when it comes to the extended family but in our immediate household the kids look forward to doing a trip with us at the holidays – and they tend to remember these trips for years down the road.
+In our family we have chosen to gift experiences instead of material gifts and it has worked well over the years.
+I want to say this has been a choice we made at least 7 years ago.
+Of course, it’s a challenge when it comes to the extended family.
+But in our immediate household the kids look forward to doing a trip with us at the holidays – and they tend to remember these trips for years down the road.

 The 4-Gift Rule

 Every holiday season, I see the 4-gift rule float around Facebook – you may be familiar with it: